microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 This section covers those topics.

-### Q2: Can memory extraction probes be used by an adversary to extract memory and compromise security?
+### Q2: Can memory extraction probes be used by an adversary to extract memory?

 #### A2: Potentially.
 Care must be taken

 A memory extraction probe is one of the more flexible and useful tools in Dynamic Telemetry.
-Built upon technologies such as DTrace, Ptrace, Uprobes, and Kprobes, it allows for detailed memory analysis.
+Built upon technologies such as DTrace, Ptrace, uprobes, and kprobes, it allows for detailed memory analysis.
 However, if an adversary compromises the deployment of Dynamic Telemetry configuration, they may be able to extract memory, potentially leading to a system compromise.